shrop/os-app-configs/shrop-macbookair.md

 * Show these items on the desktop: all
 * New Finder windows show: ~/Dropbox
+* General
+    * Show these items on the desktop: uncheck Hard disks
+    * New Finder windows show: Dropbox
 * Sidebar:
- * Uncheck "Hard disks"
  * Check myhomefolder
  * Check "AirDrop"
  * Uncheck "All My Files"
  * Uncheck "Documents"
  * Uncheck "Movies"
  * Uncheck "Music"
  * Uncheck "Pictures"
- * Uncheck "iDisk"
- * Sidebar order for favorites should be: Dropbox, myhomefolder, Desktop, Downloads and Applications
+ * Sidebar order for favorites should be: Dropbox, myhomefolder, Desktop, Downloads, Applications and AirDrop
 * Uncheck "Show warnings before changing an extension"
 * Uncheck "Show warnings before emptying the Trash"
 * When performing a search: Search the Current Folder
 * TotalFinder:
- * Turn on The Asepis Feature
-  * Check "Don't write .DS_Store to network"
  * Tweaks
   * Check "Hide icon in Menu Bar"
   * Check "Show Cut&Pate buttons in Context Menus"